Tecktron/pivotal-githook/README.md

 ## Installation

+- git clone the repo onto your local machine
-Run the install.sh file.
-This will check dependencies and create or add too (with backup) the necessary git templates.
+- Run the install.sh file.

+This will check dependencies and create or add to (with backup) the necessary git templates.

 Once the install is complete, you simple need to run *git init* (this will not delete anything) in your existing repositories to install the hook.
 New repos will automatically have this.